 - Loss of enjoyment of life

-In certain cases, the injured victim's family may seek compensation for loss of consortium, which means that their spouse or parent can no longer provide the same level of companionship, care, love, affection, that they could before the accident.
+In certain cases, the injured victim's family may seek compensation for loss of consortium, which means that their spouse or parent can no longer provide the same level of:

 In certain rarer and extreme situations, you may also recover punitive damages.
 For example, if a company acted in a way that intended to cause harm or in a way that they should have known would have caused harm.
 Punitive damages' role is to punish a company financially and discourage them from similar actions in the future.

 Prospective personal injury clients often ask what the attorney's fee is going to be and who is going to pay it.
-At our law firm, we, like most plaintiff personal injury firms, handle cases on a contingency fee basis.
+At our law firm, we handle cases on a contingency fee basis.
 What this means is that you are charged an attorney's fee only when we recover money in your case.
-If you've sustained personal injuries and damages as a result of someone else's negligence, our skilled and knowledgeable attorney will be able to formulate a contingency fee agreement that is fair for everyone involved.

-If you do not recover anything in your case via settlement, judgment, or jury verdict, you will not be charged any money under a contingency fee agreement.
-As such, your personal injury attorney has a tremendous incentive to work hard on your case and get a favorable settlement or jury verdict for you.
+Your personal injury attorney has a tremendous incentive to work hard on your case and get a favorable settlement or jury verdict.